COBS 10A.2 Assessing appropriateness: the obligations

 Reliance on information: insurance-based investment products

-317(4) The insurance intermediary or insurance undertaking shall be entitled to rely on the information provided by its customers or potential customers unless it is aware or ought to be aware that the information is manifestly out of date, inaccurate or incomplete.
+6In relation to an insurance-based investment product, a firm may rely on the information provided by the client unless it is aware or ought to be aware that the information is manifestly out of date, inaccurate or incomplete.

 [Note: article 17(4) of the IDD Regulation]